figurestudios/SkyGameSDK/README.md

 Chess can be built from the demo below right now, just needs to pass either moves or full states of the game and add a chess engine to the project and it should basically be working.

-# Setup
+# Setup (check open-source examples for inspiration)
-Download [this](https://siasky.net/AADSkQRkxk3eN66LNoLBCStsBqblZ0bThpp6Xu5i5RsjyQ) file, unzip it, install WebGL for Unity, switch platform to WebGL, press "Build and Run" in Unity, swap out the generated .html file to the one provided in the project.
-Comments should hopefully be sufficient, and if not, I can guide you through discord (stelballe#2785).
+Fork this project

+Download version 2019.3.9f1 for Unity or a similar version(WebGL differs a lot from version to version);

+In Unity, make sure platform is set to WebGL.
+You can access all functions through the Plugin class, running for example "Plugin.SetFastData("test")".

+Then press "Build" and once that's completed, run $ serve in your commandline

+Lastly, swap the index.html file to the one in this repo

+Contact me on discord for 1-on-1 support (stelballe#2785)

 # License
 This is covered by the MIT license.
 Feel free to use it almost however you like ;)